 What I love about Sahrmaan’s approach to remedy this muscle imbalance is her 3-tier attack:

 1. Change the tissue physiology, meaning release the tight and often short hyper-active tissues.
 These muscles are the ones creating excess tension because the iliopsoas (the primary hip flexor) should be lifting the thigh.
 Tensor fascia lata, sartorius, adductor longus and magnus, and rectus femoris are accessory hip flexor muscles, synergists to iliopsoas.
 The other important step to make is to shorten, activate, and strengthen any weak muscles, which in this movement impairment syndrome, is the iliopsoas.
 This is done by a simple knee hug into the chest without initiating ANY pinch sensation which is a sign of tendon impingement.
 Once the stretch is held, let go with your hands and try to isometrically hold your knee in place, or slightly lower, to fire the psoas muscles.
 Within 2 days of performing this for my right hip about 4-6 times per day at 20 seconds stretch and 10 seconds hold, I could feel the psoas activate.
 Another weak muscle is the glute medius muscle which acts to stabilize the hip while weight-bearing.
+Glute med also has anterior and posterior fibers which assist to flex and extend the hip respectively.
 Sidelying leg lifts with the hip in slight extension and external rotation can isolate this muscle.
 Try 3 sets of 10 reps to begin then progress from there.

 It’s important to note that there are variations to this syndrome which include both medial and lateral rotation, so a thorough assessment is vital to ensure success in your program.
-I think the main takeaway is that glute activation will not completely fix everything, especially when one or both psoas are also tight and weak from sitting too much.
+I think the main takeaway is that glute activation will not completely fix everything, especially when one or both iliopsoas are also tight and weak from sitting too much.
 Taking the time to get-up at least every hour, ideally every 30 minutes if possible, to move around and activate key muscles can mitigate adaptive tissue shortening and lengthening to the position being held.
+Even if this hip pattern hasn’t been an issue for you, it can useful to test your iliopsoas strength to ensure they are firing properly.

 *Sahrmann, Shirley.
 Diagnosis and Treatment of Movement Impairment Syndromes.